Pollinators in Peril

 Permaculture design and gardening continues all year, even when the growing season is at rest.
 It is essential to continually ask: How we can we be more efficient with our time and energy, live with greater health consciousness, meanwhile working with […]

 Apply for Rural Energy for America Funding by Mar.
 31 Businesses interested in increasing their bottom line through investing in energy efficiency and renewable energy improvements can apply to USDA Rural Development for grant or guaranteed loan funding through the Rural Energy for America Program (REAP) this spring.
-The REAP provides grants to businesses that can cover up […]
+The REAP provides grants to businesses that […]

 Biogas generation.
 Here is a 52 °C thermophile anaerobic digestion system converting putrescible residual organic matter (i.e. brown trays), organic residues from slaugtherhouse activities and biosludge from wastewater treatment plants to energy.
 Image: http://bit.ly/biogas-power.